CelestialCrafter/xuehua/archive/specification.md

 - **Sorting:** `object-map` entries MUST be sorted by the bytes of their `location` in ascending order.
 Duplicate `location` entries MUST NOT appear.
 - **Deletion**: If applicable, deletion objects MUST recursively remove children.
-- **Dictionary Training:** When training a dictionary, it MAY be trained on a file object's `contents`.
-	See [Zstandard as a patching engine](https://github.com/facebook/zstd/wiki/Zstandard-as-a-patching-engine) for more information.
-- **External Dictionaries:** For external dictionaries, decoders MUST inject the dictionary identified by the digest.
-Implementations SHOULD provide a method to dynamically locate dictionaries.
+- **Prefixes:** For prefixes, decoders MUST inject the prefix identified by the digest.
+Implementations SHOULD provide a method to dynamically locate prefixes.
 - **Complete Digest:** When computing the semantic digest of an archive, implementations SHOULD hash an ordered composite of:
 	- File content digests
 	- Symlink target digests